-Evidence persists, however, that the digital marketplace for copyright content in Canada continues to underperform, and that the competition from illicit online sources is a key reason.
-"Stream-ripping" services, now the leading form of music piracy in Canada, are a major contributor to this problem.
-Stream-ripping enables users of licensed streaming services, like YouTube, to convert streams into unauthorized audio downloads that can be stored and replayed at will, with no royalty payment to rights holders.
-By circumventing the technological measures employed by most legitimate music streaming services to prevent copying and redistribution of streamed recordings, stream-ripping services undermine the legitimate markets both for streaming and for licensed music downloads.
-Canadian operated stream-ripping services include Loudtronix, Anything2mp3.cc, and YTMP3.net.
-Dozens of websites, software programs, and apps offering stream-ripping services find an eager marketplace in Canada, with 28% of Canadians surveyed in 2019 engaging in this form of piracy in the past month.
-Use of peer-to-peer (P2P) sites remains high, with BitTorrent indexing sites including Rarbg, ThePirateBay, and 1337x popular in Canada.
-Cyberlocker sites, such as Uptobox, Mixdrop, and Rapidgator, are also a common way to access recorded music.
+Evidence persists, however, that the digital marketplace for copyrighted content in Canada continues to face challenges in realizing its full potential due to competition from illicit online sources.
+Stream-ripping services, now the leading form of music piracy in Canada, are a major contributor to this problem.
+11 Stream-ripping enables users of licensed streaming services, like YouTube, to convert streams into unauthorized audio downloads that can be stored and replayed at will, with no royalty payment to rights holders.
+12 According to International Federation of the Phonographic Industry's (IFPI) Music Consumer Study 2021, 17% of Canadian respondents reported downloading music from YouTube or other sites using stream-ripping websites, browser extensions, or apps, a figure that rose to 32% for 16-to-19 year olds.
+By circumventing the technological protection measures (TPMs) employed by most legitimate music streaming services to prevent copying and redistribution of streamed recordings, stream-ripping services undermine the legitimate markets both for streaming and for licensed music downloads.
+Canadian operated stream-ripping services include Loudtronix.co, Anything2mp3.cc, and YTMP3.net.
+Ytmp3.cc was a major streamripping target with 47 million visits from Canada in 2021.
+Five percent of Canadian respondents to IFPI's 2021 Music Consumer Study said they had used Ytmp3.cc in the last month to download music.
+Dozens of websites, software programs, and apps offering stream-ripping services find an eager marketplace in Canada.
+Use of peer-to-peer (P2P) sites remains high, with BitTorrent indexing sites including Rarbg, The Pirate Bay, and 1337x popular in Canada.
+13 Cyberlocker sites, such as Mega, Uptobox, Mixdrop, and Rapidgator, are also a common way to access recorded music.14

-As IIPA has previously noted, Canada has made progress in recent years rectifying its long-standing reputation as a safe haven for some of the world's most massive and flagrant Internet sites dedicated to the online theft of copyright material.
+In recent years, Canada has made progress rectifying its long-standing reputation as a safe haven for some of the world's most massive and flagrant Internet sites dedicated to the online theft of copyrighted material.
 However, Canada remains home to various intermediaries that are popular with unlicensed services.
-For example, the stream-ripping site convert2mp3.club and the cyberlockers Zippyshare and Anonfile.com are registered by Canadian domain name registrar Tucows, which employs the Canadian proxy registration service Contact Privacy, Inc.
+As with music piracy, online movie and television piracy remains a formidable challenge in Canada, inflicting major financial harm.
+Research by Carnegie Mellon University found that if pre-release piracy could be eliminated from the theatrical window, U.S.